kirchner/sewing-pattern-editor/README.md

 ## Run locally

-You should first install all dependencies by running `yarn`.
-A local development server for debbuging can be started with `yarn debug` and is available at `localhost:4321`.
-If you want to compile optimized assets and have the service worker, you have to run `yarn preview` and open `localhost:1234`.
+A local development server for debbuging can be started with `make debug` and is available at `localhost:4321`.
+If you want to compile optimized assets and have the service worker, you have to run `make preview` and open `localhost:1234`.
+You need to have [nix](https://github.com/nixos/nix) installed.